angular-schule/website-articles/blog/2019-12-everything-github/README.md

     > Failed to load resource: the server responded with a status of 404 ()

     Well, the reason for that is simple:
-    The application is configured as if it were running on the root path of the domain.
+    The application is configured as if it is running on the root path of the domain.
     But this is not the case here!
-    Our application is located in the `/<repositoryname>/` path.
+    Our application is located in the `/<repositoryname>/` path, so all links are broken.
     This is of course adjustable.
     Therefore, we will try the deployment a second time: